How to Extend iPhone Battery Life

-- Enclosing your iPhone in a thick jacket or even in your pocket, when hi-speed internet is still running.
+- Enclosing your iPhone using inappropriate casings, or keeping in the pocket, when hi-speed internet is running.

 - Charging the iPhone in hot temperature.

-Heat increases the rate of expansion and contraction, and apart from wrecking internal phone parts, actually weakens the tin oxide that line up the battery insides.
+Heat increases the rate of expansion and contraction, and apart from wrecking internal phone parts, actually weakens the tin oxide that lines up the inside of battery cells.
 Extreme heat may actually turn out more destructive than some cases of poor charge/discharge cycles.

 The second strategy that can help extend the iPhone battery life includes monitoring the charge and discharge routines.